aneeshkp/openstack-exporter/README.md

 # openstack-exporter
-OpenStack Exporter for Promethues exporter using gophercloud client
+OpenStack Exporter for Promethues using gophercloud client